 Why set up a Notification Channel?

 Studies show that companies that invest in sustainable business get a 5–15-year head start over their competitors.
-A notification channel is a part of a company’s responsible operations, and it is required and appreciated by personnel, customers and stakeholders.
+A notification channel is a part of a company’s sustainable operations, and it is required and appreciated by personnel, customers and stakeholders.

 With the help of the Finland Chamber of Commerce’s Notification Channel service, your organisation will be able to provide whistleblowers with an anonymous and reliable way to report malpractice and irregularities at an early stage.
 The processors receiving notifications in the service will be able to manage and process notifications easily.
 The Notification Channel makes it possible for your organisation to meet the requirements of the Whistleblower Act.